Bergen

 Bergen Taxi Phone: +47 07000 Norges Taxi Phone: +47 910 08 000

-Bergens main post office is located in the Xhibition mall.
+Bergen's main post office is located in the Xhibition Shopping Center.

-Vitusapotek Nordstjernen in the Bergen Storsenter is open until 11pm every day and also has an emergency service.
+Vitusapotek Nordstjernen in the Bergen Storsenter is open daily until 11pm and also has an emergency service.

-The month of May is event season in Bergen.
-If you want to experience a variety of different shows, live acts, concerts and exhibitions, this will be the best month to visit.
+The best month to visit Bergen is May.
+If you want to experience a variety of different shows, live acts, concerts and exhibitions, this will be the best month to come here.
 While rainfall is also lowest in May, temperatures are the most pleasant in July and August; however, these months are also the busiest.